qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 ``Service area (boundary nodes)`` [vector: point] Point layer representing the furthest points on the network from the start points, for the given cost.

 .. _qgisserviceareafrompoint:

 Service area (from point)
 -------------------------
-Starting from a point, returns all the substrings of lines on a network that can be reached within a given distance or time.
+Returns all the edges or parts of edges of a network that can be reached within a given distance or time, starting from a point feature.
 This allows the evaluation of accessibility within a network, eg what are the places I can navigate to on a road network without spending a cost greater than a given value (the cost can be distance or time).